 Huntington's disease is an incurable, hereditary brain disorder.
-It is a devastating disease for which there is no currently "effective" treatment.
+It is a devastating disease that causes damage to brain cells, or neurons.

-- Huntington's disease attacks nerve cells gradually over time.
+- Huntington's disease (HD) is an inherited disease that attacks nerve cells gradually over time.

-- Early symptoms may include mood swings, clumsiness and peculiar behavior.
+- Early symptoms may include mood swings, clumsiness, and unusual behavior.

 - During the later stages of the disease, choking becomes a major concern.